Some Reflections On Weight Regain After Bariatric Surgery

 - Snacking and grazing on high calorie carbohydrates.

-- Drinking alot of sugary drinks and milky coffees
+- Drinking a lot of sugary drinks and milky coffee ( each flat white is 150 Cal)

 - Assess which factors are exerting their influence on the patient by a detailed diet history, weight loss history and activity history.